BruhTheMomentum/StageManager/ReadMe.md

-# Stage Manager for Windows
+# [WIP] Stage Manager for Windows

-This is an experimental approach to bring the macOS [Stage Manager](https://support.apple.com/en-us/HT213315) to Microsoft Windows.
+This is an experimental approach to bring the macOS [Stage Manager](https://support.apple.com/en-us/HT213315) to Microsoft Windows with context menu in the menubar.

-> **Important:** This is a prototype and a feasibility study - I am not actively developing this project at the moment but I'd be happy to review and merge pull requests.
+> **Important:** Currently WIP, being polished as you read this.

 ![Stage Manager](media/StageManager%20Basics.gif)